Michael-Panunto/logfile-highlight/README.md

 - Make a selection in the log, then click one of the colours along the bottom.
 All occurrences of the selected text will be highlighted.
 - You can have three different selections highlighted at once, selecting new text and highlighting again will clear the original highlight   in that respective colour.
 - Clear all will clear all of the current highlights on the file.

+### Search Bar:
+- Type a keyword or phrase in the search bar and press the search button.
+- After pressing search, it will select an occurrence of that word/phrase for you in the text area.
+- Finally, select a colour from the bottom to have it highlight all occurrences of your search.